Twice as Nice - The Double Cleansing Routine

 The cosmetic industry’s food obsession isn’t all that surprising.
 Some of the world’s best cosmetic brands started in the kitchen.
 For instance, in the early 1920s, Estee Lauder started mixing homemade cosmetics in her Queens apartment.
 Likewise, Mark and Mo Constantine, creators of Lush cosmetics, began working with pantry supplies to create the vegan and vegetarian products they couldn’t find anywhere else.
 But it wasn’t always like this.
 “Foodie Skincare” has risen since 2015 and is not a trend that is about to die down any time soon.
 Making skincare with food extracts sounds both appetizing and relatable when it comes to equating health to skincare products.
 Providing a recognizable list of ingredients that can quickly be whipped together at home makes the product feel safe and ‘better for you’.
 Using food ingredients make the product seem “cleaner” and healthier than those with synthetic ingredients.
-But like any product, you’ve go to look at all of the ingredients to decide if it makes the cutoff for your expectations.
+But like any product, you have to look at all of the ingredients to decide if it makes the cutoff for your expectations.
 Using food, however, is a pretty sweet marketing strategy.

-Another reason for the rise in “kitchen beauty” is that consumers want to want to feed their skin from the inside out – and vice versa.
+Another reason for the rise in “kitchen beauty” is that consumers want to feed their skin from the inside out – and vice versa.
 Overall health and well-being includes nutrition, both for what you put in your body and on your skin.
 We know that our skin is our largest organ, and what we apply to it gets absorbed into our bloodstream.
 Topical nutrition has become extremely relevant, now more than ever, as people recognize the dangers of parabens, sulfates, and phthalates on their skin.

 - Watermelon: Watermelons are the go-to fruit in summers.
 Another super fruit, watermelons are full of antioxidants and vitamin C and A. These help fight off free radicals to slow down signs of aging.
 Its consumption can help the skin stay supple and young.
-Organic Watermelon Lip Balm with SPF-15 is best for chapped lips in the coming winter months.
+Organic Watermelon Mint Lip Balm with SPF-15 is best for chapped lips in the coming winter months.
 It is nourishing and bound to keep your lips plump and moisturized all year long.

 Food has made its way in the beauty and skincare industry, and it is here to stay.
 Even if it’s a marketing strategy, we’re on board with it.
 Whether commercial or all-natural and organic, food derivatives as ingredients in skincare products are a good thing.
 From tropical fruits like mango to astringents like ginger, incorporating food ingredients provides a kind of halo-effect around skincare products.
 Seeing healthy and recognizable ingredients gives the products a wholesome vibe and makes us feel connected to what we put on our skin, and also makes the products feel a bit safer.
 Feel free to feed your skin a healthy range of ingredients that will clear, protect, nourish and treat your skin, beautifully.